 Dry needling uses a very thin solid needle or filament to disrupt the trigger point and elicit a “twitch response” which returns that muscle to a normal state by allowing inflammatory chemicals to leave the trigger point, to relax the muscle, and to restore blood flow to the area.
 Dry needling often uses the same type of needle as used in acupuncture, however while acupuncture remains close to the skin, dry needling penetrates deeper and so requires a physical therapist’s expert knowledge of the musculoskeletal system to administer.
 While dry needling does penetrate the muscles, the needles are very thin and you may or may not feel the insertion of the needle.
 Some patients may feel a brief ache or cramping sensation during the twitch response.

-“Casey helped my pain completely disappear with dry needling.
+“Casey at Therapydia Denver helped my pain completely disappear with dry needling.
 He even gave me exercises to strengthen my problem muscles.
 The appointment was easy to make and the staff was very friendly.
 I will definitely go back if I need it, but so far I have no more pain!” – Lindsey K.

 Is Dry Needling For You?

-Dry needling is an effective treatment for acute and chronic pain, range of motion issues, joint dysfunction, recovery from injury, and even prevention of pain and injury, with very few side effects unlike trigger point injections which involve the injection of a local anaesthetic, saline solution or steroid into the trigger point which can cause irritation.
-This technique is suitable for many patients who want to find and eliminate neuromuscular dysfunctions that leads to pain and functional deficits.
+Dry needling is an effective treatment for acute and chronic pain, range of motion issues, joint dysfunction, recovery from injury, and even prevention of pain and injury, with very few side effects unlike trigger point injections which involve the injection of a local anesthetic, saline solution or steroid into the trigger point which can cause irritation.
+This technique is suitable for many patients who want to find and eliminate neuromuscular dysfunctions that lead to pain and functional deficits.